 The Bonds are general obligations of the County.
 The County has irrevocably covenanted to levy nonvoted property taxes in an amount sufficient, together with other legally available money, to pay the principal of and interest on the Bonds when due.
 The County's nonvoted property taxes are subject to constitutional and statutory limits as described herein.
 See "Property Tax Information."
-The County has irrevocably pledged its full faith, credit, and resources for the annual levy and collection of such nonvoted property taxes and for the payment of the principal of and interest on the Bonds when due..
+The County has irrevocably pledged its full faith, credit, and resources for the annual levy and collection of such nonvoted property taxes and for the payment of the principal of and interest on the Bonds when due.

-The Bonds are offered when, as, and if issued, subject to approval of legality by Foster Pepper PLLC, Seattle, Washington, Bond Counsel, and certain other conditions.
-The form of Bond Counsel's opinion is attached hereto as Appendix A. It is anticipated that the Bonds will be ready for delivery through the facilities of DTC in New York, New York, or to the Bond Registrar on behalf of DTC by Fast Automated Securities Transfer, on or about November 5, 2015.
+The Bonds are offered when, as, and if issued, subject to approval of legality by Hillis Clark Martin & Peterson P.S., Seattle, Washington, Bond Counsel, and certain other conditions.
+The forms of Bond Counsel's opinions are attached hereto as Appendix A. It is anticipated that the Bonds will be ready for delivery through the facilities of DTC in New York, New York, or to the Bond Registrar on behalf of DTC by Fast Automated Securities Transfer, on or about October 13, 2015.